 Although our Halloween is less about dead spirits and more about having fun and dressing up, there are some traditional aspects of an Irish Halloween that we have kept going.

-Here’s list of some ancient, and some more recent, traditions from Ireland that have stuck over the years:
+Here’s a list of some ancient, and some more recent, Halloween traditions from Ireland that have stuck over the years: